This

 God cannot command cruelty for instance because it is against His

 character of love.
 Cruelty is not loving.
-God is loving;
+God is loving; thus cruelty

 is against God’s character and is wrong.